South Portland A-26 Invader crash: Memorial

-66 years later, the Long Creek Air Tragedy Memorial was erected to commemorate the crash and honor the victims.
-A similar memorial on Deer Mountain, 100 miles to the north, marks the site of Maine's second-worst plane crash.
-Through coincidence, both crashes occurred on the same day.
+In 2010, 66 years after the incident, the Long Creek Air Tragedy Memorial was erected to commemorate the crash and honor the victims.
+A similar memorial on Deer Mountain in North Oxford, 100 mi to the north, marks the site of Maine's second-deadliest military plane crash, (Note: The second-deadliest plane crash, of any type, to occur in Maine was Downeast Airlines Flight 46 in 1979, which claimed 17 lives.) when a B-17 bomber crash killed all 10 crew members.
+Through coincidence, both the A-26 crash and B-17 crash occurred on the same day.

 The granite for the Long Creek memorial came from a quarry in Wells, Maine, the same quarry that supplied granite for the Tomb of the Unknowns in Arlington National Cemetery.